horizontalsystems/Bitcoin-Explained-Guide/README.md

 - What is Bitcoin mining?
 - Why mining is important?
-- How to become a bitcoin miner  ?
+- How to become a Bitcoin miner  ?

 <br><br><br>